gregoryfabry/checkerboard/README.md

       // render some html with correct state, etc.
     }).done();

 Checkerboard uses Q for promises.
 Two caveats: changes made in a then callback WON'T be saved - the new state is read only.
 Any state change always occurs in a try block.
-Also, I recommend calling done() or using some of Q's error handling features, otherwise any errors in your callbacks will be silenced.
+I recommend calling done() or using some of Q's error handling features, otherwise any errors in your callbacks will be silenced.

 ## Current issues